MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 #### 1.1.5 Provide appropriate details

-You must provide distinct and informative details about your extension and the functionality in listing (metadata) for your extension.
-Your extension must provide a valuable and quality user experience.
-Your extension must also have an active presence in Microsoft Edge Add-ons.
+There should be distinct and informative details about your extension and the functionality in listing (metadata) for your extension.

 #### 1.1.6 Stability and Performance

-Your extension must not negatively impact the performance or stability of Microsoft Edge.
+Developers must ensure that their extensions are stable, do not cause the browser to freeze or crash.

+In general, the extension cannot interfere with the normal functioning of the browser or operating system.

 #### 1.1.7 Obfuscation